Distributed Algorithms from Arboreal Ants for the Shortest Path Problem: Simulation Details

-\begin{enumerate} \item $G(n, p)$ model: We ran 1000 instances with $(n,p)$ set to $(100, 0.05)$ and 100 instances with $(n, p)$ set to $(1000, 0.01)$ and $(1000, 0.005)$.
-For all the instances, we find length of the shortest path and if the shortest path is not unique, we plant another randomly generated path with length 1 smaller than the previous shortest path, so that there is unique shortest path in the graph so obtained.
+\begin{enumerate} \item $G(n, p)$ and $G(n, p)$ DAG: We ran 1000 instances each with $(n,p)$ set to $(100, 0.05), (100, 0.1)$ and $(100, 0.5)$.
+We ran 100 instances each with $(n,p)$ set to $(1000, 0.01)$ and $(1000, 0.005)$.
+For all the instances, we plant a randomly generated shortest path of length 1 smaller than the previous shortest path, so that there is unique shortest path in the graph so obtained.